hms-dbmi/PMSDN_R-ETL/README.md

 ```
 Open the files in a text editor, add these 4 lines at the beginning of the file and save it.
 Open the files in Excel/LibreOffice.
-The files contain the entirety of the data two times (headers included) that have to be removed.
 Save the files to the csv format (US type: separator is a comma (,), blocks of text surrounded by pipes (|)) using the following naming convention:
-* dataClinical.csv for the Clinical&Genetic Questionnaire
+* dataClinical.csv for the Clinical Questionnaire
 * dataDevelopmental.csv for the Developmental Questionnaire
 * dataAdult.csv for the Adolescent and Adults Questionnaire
+* dataGenetic.csv for the Genetic test results

 Step 2
 ------